While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the

-What to order: The Seasonal Chopped Salad and Roasted Vegetable Wrap are perfect for when you need something light for lunch (though salads come with delicious herb rolls and butter).
+What to order: The Seasonal Chopped Salad and Roasted Vegetable Wrap are perfect when you need something light for lunch (though salads come with delicious herb rolls and butter).
 For breakfast, dig into their Mediterranean Egg Scramble or plate of Giuseppe’s French Toast.
-They also bake their own bagels every morning, which you can top with your choice of cream cheese or jam.
+They also bake their own bagels every morning, which you can top with cream cheese or jam.

 Address: 8610 Kennel Way, La Jolla, CA 92037

 La Jolla Village • American • $$

-What to order: The top two orders are definitely the Lemon Ricotta Pancakes and Stuffed Brioche French Toast.
+What to order: The top two orders are the Lemon Ricotta Pancakes and Stuffed Brioche French Toast.
 For lovers of savory, the Benedicts will be your go-to, or I also like Soy Chorizo Hash.
 You can also bring home a bag of their famous granola.

 Address: 7702 Fay Ave, La Jolla, CA 92037

 La Jolla Village • California • $$

-Grab a seat on the patio to get the full experience.
+Grab a seat on the outside patio to get the full experience.
 It’s right next to the Cove, so it’s easy to take a stroll and get a closer look at the famous La Jolla seals and sea lions that like to lounge on the rocks.
 It’s a fabulous spot for weekend mimosas (served after 11:00 a.m.) and one of the best La Jolla breakfast places.

 What to order: The House-Made Beer Brined Corned Beef Hash is a top order, and the Coast Toast, their take on french toast, is so popular it’s available at every meal.
 For dinner, the Ginger-Chili Glazed Atlantic Salmon is a favorite.